Mo-hit789/100-days-of-code/log.md

 ### Day 4: January 07, 2021

-**Today's Progress**: working on FreeCodeCamp landing page project.
+**Today's Progress**: Write a post on dev.to,working on FreeCodeCamp landing page project,working on javascript budgety App.

 **Thoughts**: